-Total employment income in 2015 as derived from EU-SILC is no more than one percentage point lower than external statistics, as may be inferred from Table 4.4 in Annex 2.
-Selfemployment income in EUROMOD falls below external statistics by about 26%.
+Total employment income in 2016 as derived from EU-SILC differs less than half a percentage point from the external statistics, as may be inferred from Table 4.4 in Annex 2.
+Self-employment income in EUROMOD falls below external statistics by about 23%.
 The degree of underestimation is clearly higher than the underestimation of the number of self-employed.
 This confirms the conclusion that the definitions in both sources may be different: it appears that EUROMOD counts relatively more persons with low self-employment incomes.
-Investment income in EUROMOD in 2015 underestimates the actual amounts published for 2014 by more than 50%.
-Although no exact equality could be expected since both statistics derive from subsamples of the total population from two different years, we have no clear indication about the cause of these large differences.
+Property income in 2016 is underestimated in EUROMOD by about 16% whilst investment income in EUROMOD in 2016 overestimates the amounts published by Statistics Netherlands by about 43%.
+We have no clear indication about the cause of these differences.
+Notably, investment income in EUROMOD is indexed by the wage index.
+This does not take into account that the rate of return on financial capital has decreased considerably since 2016.